-Have you heard about Maryland medical marijuana concentrates, but you are unsure what they are or how they may help you?
-As Maryland’s leading medical cannabis certification provider, we at Green Relief Health are here to guide you through the entire medical cannabis process.
+Have you heard about Maryland or Delaware medical marijuana concentrates, but you are unsure what they are or how they may help you?
+As Maryland and Delaware’s leading medical cannabis certification provider, we at Green Relief Health are here to guide you through the entire medical cannabis process.
 This includes providing information about all the different types of cannabis products that are available to you.
-So, let us walk you through what a medical marijuana concentrate is and what Maryland’s medical cannabis laws allow.
+So, let us walk you through what a medical marijuana concentrate is and what Maryland and Delaware’s medical cannabis laws allow.

 Medical Marijuana Types